Stephan Thernstrom: Career

 Thernstrom held faculty appointments at Harvard University, Brandeis University and the University of California, Los Angeles.
-He returned to Harvard with an appointment as full professor in 1973.
+He returned to Harvard with an appointment as a full professor in 1973.
 From 1978 to 1979 Thernstrom was Pitt Professor of American History and Institutions at the University of Cambridge.

 He is the author of several prize-winning books including Poverty and Progress: Social Mobility in the 19th Century and The Other Bostonians: Poverty and Progress in the American Metropolis, 1880-1970, which won the Bancroft Prize in American History and was described by The New York Times Book Review as "the best piece of quantitative history yet published."
 Thernstrom has served as an expert witness for the defense in more than two dozen federal cases involving claims of racial discrimination in schools.
 He is the co-author of a brief in "Parents Involved in Community Schools v.
 Seattle," challenging the constitutionality of Seattle's racial balancing plan.

 He co-authored with his wife Abigail Thernstrom No Excuses: Closing the Racial Gap in Learning, named by both the Los Angeles Times and the American School Board Journal as one of the best books of 2003 and the winner of the 2007 Fordham Prize for Distinguished Scholarship.
 They also co-authored America in Black and White: One Nation, Indivisible, a comprehensive history of race relations which the New York Times Book Review named as one of the notable books of 1997.
-Their writings have been awarded the Waldo G. Leland Prize, R.R.
+Their writings had been awarded the Waldo G. Leland Prize, R.R.
 Hawkins Award, and the Fordham Foundation Prize, 1997 Bradley Foundation prizes for Outstanding Intellectual Achievement, and the 2004 Peter Shaw Memorial Award given by the National Association of Scholars, an organization of conservative scholars.
-Their work attacks affirmative action programs.
+Their work criticizes affirmative action programs.

 According to the New York Times, "The couple are much in demand on the conservative talk-show circuit, where they forcefully argue that racial preferences are wrong, divisive and, as a tool to help minorities, overrated.
 They serve on the boards of conservative and libertarian public-policy institutes."

-Personal life
+Personal life and death

 Thernstrom married Abigail in 1959.
-They have two children, Melanie Thernstrom of Palo Alto, CA, a writer, and Samuel Thernstrom.
+They had two children, Melanie Thernstrom of Palo Alto, CA, a writer, and Samuel Thernstrom.
+He died on January 23, 2025, at the age of 90.